8base/Documentation/docs/backend/8base-console-graphql-api-readme.md

-In this previous example, the `createdAt` field was removed from the query and a `posts` parameter added.
+In the previous example, the `createdAt` field was removed from the query and a `posts` parameter added.
 In the response, we see this reflected by there no longer being a `created` key and the added `posts` array containing its specified parameters - a sub-selection on fields for the related object(s).

 ### Understanding Arguments
 The power of the 8base GraphQL API is further enriched by the ability to specify different arguments when executing a query.
 This has been demonstrated several times now, where "Huxley" is being passed as an argument to the query (`...author(name: "Huxley")`).
 When creating data tables in the **Data Builder**, any field marked as *unique* can then be used as an argument for a query.